bhavik786/bhavik786/README.md

 From Laravel spaghetti to NodeJS elegance — performance up by 20%, insights up by 40%.

 📌 **SustainIQ** – ESG Reporting Tool
-Led a team of 5 to first place in a national project comp.
+Led a team of 5 to first place in a project competition at university.
 Clean UI, clean backend, cleaner air?
 Almost.

 📌 **NetTransmit**
 C++ file-sharing platform with smart search and mirrored load handling — before it was cool.